 The rate of return provides for the funding costs required by investors to provide investment capital for the project and compensates investors for the risk of committing funds.
 The rate of return is usually determined based on calculating debt and equity costs on a benchmark basis and weighting those costs to form a WACC.

-The current WEM Procedure calculates a WACC to:
+The previous WEM Procedure calculated a WACC to: